appwrite/appwrite/README.md

 ## Installation

 Appwrite backend server is designed to run in a container environment.
 Running your server is as easy as running one command from your terminal.
-You can either run Appwrite on your localhost using docker-compose or on any other container orchestration tool like Kubernetes, Docker Swarm or Rancher.
+You can either run Appwrite on your localhost using docker-compose or on any other container orchestration tool like Kubernetes, Docker Swarm, or Rancher.

 The easiest way to start running your Appwrite server is by running our docker-compose file.
 Before running the installation command make sure you have [Docker](https://www.docker.com/products/docker-desktop) installed on your machine: